Who is this For?

 - Finally the viewer assesses the image as a whole and only at this step should you think about the rule of thirds or the golden ratio.
 Those are still relevant, but I find that they get in the way more often than they help.
 Brights, darks, contrast and sharpness are far more powerful for commanding attention.

 My goal with these free videos was to cover the questions that I was asking when I was learning photography.
-If you're an advanced photographer and ready for some more in depth travel photography discussion, this full series will be ready very soon with an additional eight videos and three hours of extra content.
-They are broken down into different travel photography scenarios for landscape, action or motion, street, long exposure, cultural, and wildlife.
+I was having so much fun I kept going to give you an in depth travel photography discussion in the full series with an additional eight videos and three hours of extra content.
+The videos are broken down into different travel photography scenarios for landscape, action or motion, street, long exposure, cultural, and wildlife.
 Review and practice just the scenarios you'll be photographing on your next trip or get inspired to plan your next photography trip.